 Creating a well laid out functional and neatly manicured garden can be highly rewarding.
 So if you have managed to keep a few indoor plants alive, and have some unused garden space, why not plan out your garden and make it look like a landscaped dream.

 The first step to having a perfectly landscaped garden is planning.
 Planning is fundamental to having your dream garden.
 You need to ensure you plan and then implement your plans to ensure you get a garden that suits your needs down to a T.

-So once you have your needs down, spend time committing and laying out those needs on paper, so that your space is utilised properly.
+So once you have your needs down, spend time committing and laying out those needs on paper, so that your space is utilised properly like the casino gamers who plan everything before playing in their free time.
 Remember to check things like which parts get more sun, and make sure to plant appropriate kinds of flora in those spots.
 Also remember things like wind, as some plants or garden accessories could be damaged by high winds.

 So once you have an idea of what your gardens function will be make sure you research your local climate, and ensure that the plants you purchase to plant are suitable.
 You can’t grow grapes in a jungle, so shop for the appropriate plants (unless you included a green house in your planning stage…hey if you have the budget why not?)

 You have done the planning and plant research, so you are ready to begin the actual landscaping!
 Remember that you do not have to spend your entire salary immediately; you can stagger your garden purchases and make gradual changes to the space.
 Slowly incorporating pieces and plants as your budget allows.

 But if you want to go makeover reality show style, and update your garden in a day – do it!
 A quick change to your garden can be soothing for you or actually add to the value of your home, if you are currently trying to sell.